YamamotoLabUCSF/Genotypes/README.md

 **Confirming Jupyter Notebook**

- - Users can check Jupyter Notebook locations the terminal (Mac/Linux OS) or Anaconda PowerShell Prompt (Windows OS) by issuing the following command:
+ - Users can check Jupyter Notebook locations in Terminal (Mac/Linux OS) or Anaconda PowerShell Prompt (Windows OS) by issuing the following command:
 	`$ which jupyter-notebook` (Mac/Linux OS)
 	`$ where.exe jupyter-notebook` (Windows PowerShell)